achoooooo/guild_policies/101_guild_heirarchy.md

 Additional Officers are added and removed at the sole discretion of the GM, who themselves is an officer.
 It's expected that Leads who are doing a great job should be first in line to become officers, as they should represent the guild's most trusted and responsible members.
-The number of officers is also up to the discretion of the GM, but should be kept low for reasons explained above in `Sneeze's Juicy Manifesto`.
+The number of officers is also up to the discretion of the GM, but should be kept low for reasons explained in `Sneeze's Juicy Manifesto` on the main page.

 ### Officer Responsibilities